Bithoa/Simmerpop/README.md

 python3 run_simmerpop.py GENOME_MANAGER my_genome_manager
 ```
 The food and gene types are similarly available to be custamized for use in the "Cellulator" build.

-If you have a series of interdependent custom scripts, it would be good practice to give them a common name.
+If you have a group of interdependent custom scripts, it would be good practice to give them a common name.

 ## Support